 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of craniopharyngioma and its treatment.
 This page includes several links outside of this guide to other sections of this website.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Every treatment for craniopharyngioma can cause side effects or changes to your child’s body and how he or she feels.
 For many reasons, children don’t experience the same side effects even when given the same treatment.
 This can make it hard to predict how your child will feel during treatment.

 As your child prepares to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your child’s health care team will work to prevent and relieve side effects.
 Doctors call this part of treatment “palliative care.”
 It is an important part of your child’s treatment plan, regardless of his or her age or tumor size.

 Coping with physical side effects

 Common physical side effects from each treatment option for craniopharyngioma are described within the Treatment Options section.
 Learn more about side effects of craniopharyngioma and its treatment, along with ways to prevent or control them.
-Changes to your child’s physical health depend on several factors, including the tumor’s stage, the length and dose of treatment, and your child’s general health.
+Changes to your child’s physical health depend on several factors, including the length and dose of treatment and your child’s general health.

 Sometimes, physical side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your child’s doctor.